-From the time that they enter the School all children are encouraged to develop the ability to contribute their ideas and opinions effectively through circle time, class council, and target setting.
-Children with special educational needs and disabilities are encouraged to contribute to My Plans, Pastoral Support Plans (PSPs) and Statement/EHC Plan reviews.
+From the time that they enter the School all children are encouraged to develop the ability to contribute their ideas and opinions effectively through circle time, School Council, and target setting.
+Children with special educational needs and disabilities are encouraged to contribute to their My Passports, Pastoral Support Plans (PSPs) and EHC Plan reviews.